Juice10/sb-vue3-unmount-repro/README.md

 yarn install; yarn storybook
 ```

-Go to the Button Component story and in the controls panel you can change one of the props.
+Go to the `Button` story and in the controls panel you can change one of the props.
 Notice that every time you change a prop the number on the button changes, indicated it was un-mounted and remounted again.

 ## Expected result